Contents

 In most states, you will also need to pay a nominal fee along with your application.
 Again, this amount will vary depending on the state, but it is usually a small figure that won’t heavily impact your business finances.

 When you’re ready to apply for your Certificate of Good Standing, you will need to get in touch with the relevant authority.
-In virtually all states, this authority will be the Secretary of State’s office.
+In virtually all states, this authority will be the Secretary of State’s office, which is the state’s secretary responsible for business filings and the state’s office responsible for issuing the certificate.

 Most Secretaries of State, in catering for modern needs, have online platforms where these requests can be made.
+In some states, such as North Carolina, the North Carolina Secretary of State provides access to certificates of good standing and related documents.
 Alternatively, you may also mail in your application or deliver it in person.

 Once your application and fee are accepted, your business’s records will be investigated to confirm that you have been diligent in your compliance with state regulations.
 If all checks are passed, a Certificate of Good Standing for your small business will be generated and sent to you.